CliMA/Oceananigans.jl/docs/src/fields.md

  1.75
 ```

+!!! note
+    This function-setting method is a first-order method for computing the finite volume of `c` to `fun_stuff`.
+    Higher-order algorithms could be implemented -- have a crack if you're keen.

-This means that with the same function, `set!` can evaluate differently for `Field`s with different locations.
+As a result `set!` can evaluate differently on `Field`s at different locations:
-For example,

 ```jldoctest fields
 u = XFaceField(grid)